-The big question that homeowners have when it comes to gutter guard installation is whether or not this process should be completed on their own.
-Installing gutter guards takes a bit of DIY skill and understanding.
-It’s smart to at least be comfortable with tools and a ladder if you are going to install your own gutter guards.
+The big question that homeowners have when it comes to gutter guard installation is whether or not this process should be completed without a professional.
+Installing gutter guards takes a bit of DIY skill and understanding and isn’t a simple home improvement project.
+It’s smart to be at least comfortable with tools and a ladder if you are going to install your gutter guards.
 Here are a few things to consider before taking on this project.

 Do you have the necessary tools and equipment to complete this job?
-The majority of gutter guard installation will require basics like a ladder, hammer, screwdriver, and tape measure.
+Most gutter guard installation will require basics like a ladder, hammer, screwdriver, and tape measure.
 However, when you start having to cut pieces of gutter guard to fit into place, you could be looking at more extensive tools like circular saws.

 The entire gutter guard project needs to be completed on a ladder.
 If you are uncomfortable with heights or do not have excellent stability or balance, you must not attempt the gutter guard project.
-You should be comfortable on a ladder even while using your hands to complete other projects.
+You should be comfortable standing on a ladder while using your hands to complete other tasks.

-Gutter guard installation is best for someone that has been involved with general DIY projects around the home.
+DIY gutter guard installation is best for someone with experience with general DIY projects around the home.
 If you have barely hung a picture frame in your home, save the gutter guard installation for the professionals.

-It is assumed the money you save from installing your own gutters will make it well worth it.
+It is assumed the money you save from installing your gutters will make it well worth it.
 However, this is not always the case.
 The cost savings are sometimes minimal, and this is where it may make sense to have a professional come in.
-We always recommend having a project quoted to see if it should be completed by a professional or if it makes sense to do it all on your own.
+We always recommend having a project quoted to see if it should be completed by a professional or if it makes sense to do it all independently.

-Before you can install new gutter guards, you must first clean out the current ones.
-Your gutters need to be clean to ensure that the gutters themselves are functioning.
-In addition, you would never want to put a gutter guard in place on a dirty gutter.
-The debris would essentially be trapped inside once the gutter guard was in place.
+Before installing new gutter guards, you must first clean out your current gutters and ensure they’re functioning correctly.
+You never want to put a gutter guard on dirty gutters because the debris would be trapped inside once the gutter guard is in place.

 When you are cleaning the gutters, this is a perfect time to measure for your new gutter guards.
-The measurement of your gutters should be taken twice to ensure that you are getting the proper numbers.
+Measure your gutters twice to ensure that you are getting the correct numbers.
 If you purchase the wrong gutter guard size, you will have to cut them down.
 Without the proper tools and knowledge, this process can be complicated.
 Measure appropriately from the start, and the process will be much easier.

-The actual process of installing a gutter guard will entirely depend on the type of gutter guard you purchase.
-If you are smart about the type of gutter guard you choose, chances are you could end up having a gutter guard that snaps directly on the gutter itself.
+Installing a gutter guard will entirely depend on the type of gutter guard you purchase.
+If you are smart about the type of gutter guard you choose, you could end up having a gutter guard that snaps directly on the gutter itself.

-Some other gutter guards require screwing or nailing of the guard into the gutters.
-The installation of gutter guards is not a difficult process, but if you are not a very handy person, you should consider having a professional take care of this process for you.
+Some other gutter guards require screwing or nailing the guard into the rain gutters or fastening them to the fascia with reinforcement hangers.
+The installation of gutter guards is not a complex process, but if you are not a very handy person, you should consider having a professional take care of this process for you.

 Take a look at this video that helps to explain how to install a gutter guard.
 Then keep reading our tips for installing gutter guards so that you can save yourself time, money, and a potential injury.

-Now that all the prep work is completed, it is time to get started on installing your gutter guards.
+Now that all the prep work is completed, it is time to install your gutter guards.
 The process will be relatively straightforward, but you will need to pay careful attention to the gutter guards you choose and the specific instructions for installation.
 Most homeowners will try and install screen or mesh-type gutter guards as these seem to be the most effective and offer the best longevity.

 Installing a foam gutter guard is different than installing a mesh gutter guard.
 If you don’t have the proper method for installation down, you may find that you struggle to get the gutter guard in place.

-The most dangerous part of gutter guard installation is that you will have to be on a ladder to complete this process.
+The most dangerous part of gutter guard installation has to be using a ladder to complete this process.
 The issue with being on a ladder is that you will need to ensure that you are stable while still working to fit your gutter guards in place.

 Many people fall off ladders each year, and the fall can be deadly.
-Installing your own gutter guards will save you plenty of money, but it is not worth risking your health.
-The best thing to do is to ensure that you are taking the proper safety precautions.
+Installing your gutter guards will save you plenty of money, but it is not worth risking your health.
+The best thing to do is to ensure that you take the proper safety precautions.

 Another tip is to find a ladder that stands on its own and does not rest directly on the gutters.
 Resting on the gutters can break or damage them.
-When you do this, you may compromise the work you are doing on the gutter guards.
-Taking the proper safety precautions is essential if you want to ensure your gutter guard project is effective.
-Additionally, you will likely need many of these same tools to clean large debris off the top of your gutter guards once or twice a year, so they will come in handy again.
+When you do this, you may compromise your work on the gutter guards.
+Taking the proper safety precautions is essential to ensure your gutter guard project is effective.
+Additionally, you will likely need many of these same tools to clean large debris off the top of your gutter guards once or twice a year so that they will come in handy again.

 The type of gutter you choose will impact the difficulty of this project.
-The gutter guards like foam or brush guards that fit inside the gutters are quick and simple to install.
-If you want something with a bit more durability and longevity, look for a snap-on type screen gutter guard.
-These will be the next easiest to install and will help ensure that you can complete this project on your own.
+The gutter guards, like foam or brush guards that fit inside the gutters, are quick and straightforward to install.
+Look for a snap-on type gutter screen if you want durability and longevity.
+These are the easiest to install.

 Try to be honest with yourself about your DIY abilities before you start installing gutter guards.